 In Alabama we are legally considered church schoolers, not homeschoolers.
 We enroll our children in a Church School, sometimes called a church cover school, a covering or an umbrella school.
 These church schools are not actual bricks and mortar schools, but a service offered to homeschoolers and often thought of as part of a church's mission to its members and/or community.
 And since there are so few rules set by the State to oversee church schools (both the bricks and mortar type and those offered as a service to homeschoolers), the church schools themselves are free to set their own rules and regulations as they deem necessary.
 And we are free to pick and choose amongst those church schools to find the one that best suits us.
 It might be that your family desires a church school that requires testing.
 Or one that requires its members to be of a particular religion.
 Or one that does not care at all about your religion (or lack thereof).
 Or one that requires monthly reporting.
 Or one that requires yearly reporting.
 Whatever your family's needs are, likely there is a church school that will work for you.

 So, take your time.
-Follow the links here, read the laws, investigate several church schools, ask questions of the directors, ask questions of other homeschoolers to find out what they like and don't like about their particular church school, and then choose.
+Follow the links here, read the laws, investigate several church schools, ask questions of the church school administrators/directors, ask questions of other homeschoolers to find out what they like and don't like about their particular church school, and then choose.
 And remember, the church school that fits your needs this year may not fit your needs two years from now and that is fine.
 It is not difficult to change church schools.
-And new church schools open all the time - no one site can possibly list them all.
+Also, new church schools open all the time - no one site can possibly list them all.
 So ask around, join e-mail lists (see the e-lists directory), and see what's out there!

 Alabama Homeschool FAQs